moduspwnens/unique-word-generator-api/README.md

 * API should use a *serverless* infrastructure
   * No operating system maintenance, patching, firewall management
 * API should have no strict scaling limits
-  * Ideally, the limits should be whatever is the maximum the supporting services allow.
+  * Ideally, the limits should be whatever is the maximum the supporting services allow
 * Minimal fixed costs
   * Utilizes only AWS services that fit entirely within the free tier perpetually when idle
 * IAM permissions should be as restrictive as possible while allowing necessary functionality